In this Journal there are two quotes that I wrote inside the front cover Of my new journal all those years ago:

 Be tough on yourself and analyse your own involvement in something before you blame others…

-Saturday 26th July 2008
+Saturday July 2008

-So much has changed for me, and I have changed so much – mainly by going back to the personality that I had before my mum died.
-I feel the need to analyse myself and I hope that by writing this journal I will be able to understand who I am and why I have some of the thoughts that I have.
+So much has changed for me, and I have changed so much – mainly by going back to the personality that I had before my mum died- I feel the need to analyse myself, and I hope that by writing this journal I will be able to understand who I am and why I have some of the thoughts that I have.

 Also, I have a very dynamic personality and I have learnt that this can intimidate some people (their problem, not mine!)
-But I am also aware that I need to slow down for some of the people I love; for the people who try to undermine me, criticise me or humiliate me I don’t!
-But I am hoping that by writing this journal I will be able to deal with those negative people assertively, not aggressively, whilst not allowing myself to be brow beaten by them in a manipulative way.
+But I am also aware that I need to slow down for some of the people I love.
+For the people who try to undermine me, criticise me or humiliate me I don’t!
+But I am hoping that by writing this journal I will be able to deal with those negative people assertively not aggressively, whilst not allowing myself to be brow beaten by them in a manipulative way.

 Too many people have done that to me in my life and I have let them; not anymore!

-What I have come to understand, more than ever before over the last year is that I can always stand on my own two feet. – I am very lucky that I have the ability to up my game (to go from a part time job paying me a low wage to a full time job paying me over double what I had been earning, with the possibility of further promotions.)
+What I have come to understand, more than ever before over the last year is that I can always stand on my own two feet.
+I am very lucky that I have the ability to up my game (to go from a part time job paying me a low wage to a full time job paying me over double what I had been earning, with the possibility of further promotions.)
 I am proud of myself and I will not let anyone make me feel as if I shouldn’t be.
 I only want me to be in control of ‘me’ now.

-With regard to Rich and I: I think that people have had enough of listening about it now; and as I am writing this I am asking myself if I need them to!
+With regard to Danny and I: I think that people have had enough of listening about it now; and as I am writing this I am asking myself if I need them to!
 Isn’t it something that I need to sort through in my own head?
 If I really needed to run something past someone then I can.
 But if I am being honest I don’t really know what it is I am trying to say.
 That is why I am writing this journal, to find myself again.

 For the last ten years I was not myself until last year; I did not realise how much I had not got over my mum dying.
 That I had become only three quarters of myself.
-But because of everything: Being a single parent of a young child, mum and dad dying, becoming ill I think I was just worn out.
+But because of everything: Being a single parent of a young child, mum and dad dying, becoming ill, I think I was just worn out.
 I needed to re-charge my batteries and wanted someone who would take care of me.
-I met Rich who was gentle, kind and needed someone in his life, and I thought that he could provide all of that.
-I ignored all of the warning signs, put everything into Rich and never fully recovered that quarter that I was missing .
+I met Danny who was gentle, kind and needed someone in his life, and I thought that he could provide all of that.
+I ignored all of the warning signs, put everything into Danny and never fully recovered that quarter that I was missing .

 I look back now at how angry I used to become (because somewhere my mind was screaming at me and asking me what I was doing.)
 I wasn’t truly happy.
-I look at the times I spent with Rich’s family, and realise that although I was made ‘welcome’ I never really felt as if I was part of it; never really felt as if I belonged there; because really I didn’t.
+I look at the times I spent with Danny’s family, and realise that although I was made ‘welcome’ I never really felt as if I was part of it; never really felt as if I belonged there; because really I didn’t.
 Perhaps they could see that more than I could!

-But as I am writing this I know that my feelings for Rich are more complex and I have realised in just these few short pages that I am writing this to find out what they really are.
+But as I am writing this I know that my feelings for Danny are more complex and I have realised in just these few short pages that I am writing this to find out what they really are.

 All of this is relevant; because the fallout from what happens during and after an affair impacts on everyone; and in our case this included Rich’s family (as it does with so many stories).
 I have to say that my mother in law has faced every one of her fears and worked so hard to become close to me again.
 I have the utmost respect for her for that.
 In fact it was only in the past two years that we had a conversation about what had happened and understood how the other had felt at that time.
 She had got caught up in something that was nothing to do with her, then others had put their wooden spoon in to stir the pot and hey presto!
 It just contributed to the hell that had broken out.

 At the time that I wrote this entry some people still listened to me talk about us, mainly my sister and very close friends; but others felt that we should have just ‘moved on’ with our lives.
 It never ceases to surprise me that people fail to see the utmost significance of a broken heart, of broken lives.

-If you try to rebuild your relationship then I do believe that you have to come to terms with the fact that it has happened, that you will never ‘get over it’ because, like it or not, it will be a contributory factor that contributes to the definition of the person that you are now, and in the future.
+If you try to rebuild your relationship then I believe it’s essential that you learn to accept the fact that the affair has happened, and that you will never ‘get over it’; like a bereavement it will be something you learn to live with all your life; because it will be a contributory factor that will define the person that you are now, and in the future.

 I was right I didn’t know what I was trying to say, or even where I was going.
 When I started this journal I thought that all of the aftermath of ‘The War’ was behind us.
 Of course it wasn’t!
 We still had a long way to go: I was on a path of discovery: finding ‘me’ again.